Interesting welcome email stats

 This highlights why welcome emails are so important.

-3 triggers which instantly increases visitors trust flow on you and your business-
+Three triggers instantly increases visitors trust flow on you and your business-

 They, as a customer feel special about getting your attention towards them.

 And finally, when you cared so much to write an email to them, they know you’re serving them better.